Cornices/cornice/docs/source/internals.rst

 The cornice.service.Service class is a container for all the definition information for a particular service.
-That's what you use when you use the cornice decorators for instance, by doing things like `@myservice.get(**kwargs)`.
+That's what you use when you use the Cornice decorators for instance, by doing things like `@myservice.get(**kwargs)`.
 Under the hood, all the information you're passing to the service is stored in this class.
 Into other things you will find there: